 Real-Time Data Acquisition:

-The system leverages real-time data sources, including the Google Maps API for traffic information and the OpenWeatherMap API for weather updates.
+The system uses real-time data sources, including the Google Maps API for traffic information and the OpenWeatherMap API for weather updates.
 Data retrieval mechanisms are implemented to ensure continuous access to up-to-date information.

 Historical Data Retrieval:

 Historical traffic and weather datasets are obtained from reliable sources, such as government repositories or open data platforms such as Kaggle.
-Data integrity checks are performed to ensure the accuracy and completeness of the historical records.

 Data Cleaning Techniques: